 Vincent is a quantum-physicist with a doctorate from the University of Copenhagen where his research focused on quantum-computational chemistry and theoretical quantum-optics at the Niels Bohr Institute under supervision of professor Anders Sørensen.
 Previously he completed his Masters at the University of Tokyo and Bachelors at Delft University of Technology.
 Vincent also worked as a researcher at Google, in the quantum-hardware team of John Martinis, where he focused on implementing quantum-computational chemistry simulations and quantum optimization strategies on current-day quantum-processors with three different superconducting qubit architectures.
 In his role as CTO of Qu & Co, Vincent leads our quantum-algorithm development activities and our implementations of such algorithms on the quantum-processors of our hardware partners.

 Benno is a quantum-physicist from Delft University in the Netherlands, who graduated in 1998 on quantum-dot research in the quantum-transport group (now QuTech, the Dutch national R&D center for quantum technologies).
 Benno is also a serial entrepreneur, experienced boardroom consultant and as our CEO dedicated to translating emerging quantum-technologies into high-value industry-relevant solutions.
 He has over 15 years of business development, B2B commercial and investment experience and was an advisor to a multitude of technology businesses.
-He is the founder of a local Dutch strategy consulting boutique with 25 consultants and previously worked a.o. at the Boston Consulting Group, in risk management at ING Bank and in private equity at Alpinvest Partners.
+He is the founder of a local Dutch strategy consulting firm and previously worked a.o. at the Boston Consulting Group, ING Bank and in private equity at Alpinvest Partners.
 Benno holds an MBA cum laude from INSEAD in France.

 from qucochemistry.vqe import VQEexperiment from openfermion.hamiltonians import MolecularData